EFT International Annual Practitioner Renewal Requirements

 I currently offer mentoring groups which are open to AAMET Practitioners who have been certified with me, those who have certified with other trainers, and those who have joined AAMET as external practitioner candidates.
 Several times a year, I offer a series of 4 group mentoring sessions (90 minutes X 4 = 6 hours), which completes the EFTi mentoring/supervision requirement.
 There is a Bonus 5th session if anyone misses one of the first four.
 Groups meet via the videoconferencing service Zoom.
 And if space permits, the sessions are “drop-in” – you don’t have to register for all and can attend any number you wish.

 For information and registration: Fast Track for Mentoring/Supervision

-Within the next year, you will receive an email from the AAMET about a month before your renewal is coming due.
-You will be able to click on the link and fill in the form to report that your CPD and Mentoring/Supervison record as you pay the membership renewal fee on the website.
+You will receive an email from the AAMET about a month before your renewal is coming due.
+You will be able to click on the link and fill in the form to report that your CPD and Mentoring/Supervison requirements are up-to-date as you pay the membership renewal fee on the website.
 If you haven’t finished the 6 mentoring hours, you need to have a plan in place with an EFTi mentor.
 Then you put that information in the Highlights section and the hours finished after the date will count.
 The mentor automatically receives a copy of your renewal application.

-I’ve been certified as an EFT Practitioner through AAMET, but I never understood much about the renewal process.
-I’m not sure if my membership has been renewing automatically each year.
-I was also unaware of the annual renewal requirements.
-But I want to keep my AAMET membership and practitioner status.
+I’ve been certified as an EFT Practitioner through AAMET, but had lost track of the renewal process.
+I want to keep my AAMET membership and practitioner status.
 What do I do?